justinyeung/BudgetBattle/README.md

 ## What is it?

-A Budgeting web application that lets you compete with friends in monthly budgeting battles.
+A Budgeting web application that lets you keep track of your purchases and compete with friends in monthly budgeting competitions.

 ## Documentation